 For example, I Heart Keenwah describes their toasted quinoa product this way:

 From this vivid description, customers don’t just get an understanding of the benefits of the product (high protein, quick to cook, and versatile), but also how experiencing those benefits will feel.
-You can almost taste the nutty, fluffy quinoa and feel the convenience of substituting it into all of your favorite recipes for a quick, tasty meal — all thanks to the description.
+You can almost taste the nutty, fluffy quinoa and feel the convenience of substituting it into all of your favourite recipes for a quick, tasty meal — all thanks to the description.

 You should aim to conjure a similarly vivid image related to the product that you sell.